Revisiting Text-to-Image Evaluation with Gecko: On Metrics, Prompts, and Human Ratings: Experiments on Auto-Eval Metrics

-{\bf Pre-trained Models.} We use a ViT-B/32~\cite{dosovitskiy2020image} model for CLIP and ViT-B/16~\cite{dosovitskiy2020image} for PyramidCLIP in our experiments.
-For all the VQA-based models, we use PaLM-2~\cite{anil2023palm} as the LLM and PaLI~\cite{chen2022pali} as the VQA model for fair comparison.
-When evaluating the \model~metric, we use a T5-11B NLI model from \cite{honovich2022true} and set the threshold $r$ at 0.005.
+{\bf Back-end models.} For CLIP, we use a ViT-B/32~\citep{dosovitskiy2020image} CLIP model and ViT-B/16~\citep{dosovitskiy2020image} PyramidCLIP model.
+For VQAScore, we use a GeminiFlash \citep{reid2024gemini} backend.
+For all the VQA-based metrics, we use PaLM-2~\citep{anil2023palm} as the LLM and PaLI~\citep{chen2022pali} as the VQA models in all the metrics for fair comparison.
+When evaluating the \model~metric, apart from using the LLM and VQA models above, we utilise a T5-11B model from \citet{honovich2022true} for NLI filtering and set the threshold $r$ at 0.005.
 This threshold was determined by examining QA pairs with NLI probability scores below 0.05.
 We observed that QAs with scores below 0.005 are typically hallucinations.
-We re-use the original prompts from TIFA for generating QAs, and add coverage notation to their selected texts as described in \cref{paragrah: coverage}.

-Finally, some baseline models are trained with a maximum text input length $L$, where $L_\text{CLIP}=77$ and $L_\text{VNLI}=82$, thus unable to process longer descriptions; for these models, we only take the first $L$ tokens from the texts as input.
+We re-use the original prompts from TIFA for generating QAs, and add coverage notation to their selected texts as described in \Section{paragrah: coverage}.
+We additionally explore how the performance of \pointscore~changes for the \model~metric if we swap out the QA/VQA models for a stronger Gemini Flash model.
+Finally, some baseline models are trained with a maximum text input length $L$,\eg~$L_\text{CLIP}=77$ and $L_\text{VNLI}=82$.
+For these models, we only take the first $L$ tokens from the text as input.